Chief Joseph T. CarrollChief from 1941 - 1975

 Carroll graduated from Cathedral High School in Lincoln and attended the University of Nebraska with the ambition to become a lawyer.
 After three years, however, Carroll decided to join the Lincoln Police force.
 He began working for the department on November 1, 1930 as a night jailor.
 Carroll soon transitioned to beat walker and was promoted to detective in 1932.
 He married Marjorie on November 4, 1933 and they later had one son, Joseph Jr.

-Carroll graduated from the FBI academy in 1938.
-He became night captain of detectives in 1939 and made captain by the following year.
+Carroll graduated from the FBI academy in 1938 and was promoted to captain the following year.
+In 1939, he became the night captain of detectives.
 In 1941, Carroll assumed his new role as chief of police at the age of 31.